2021–22 DPR Korea Premier Football League

 The 2021–22 DPR Korea Premier Football League was the 62nd season of the reformed DPR Korea Premier Football League, the top North Korean association football league, to use a home-and-away format.

 The league ended with an awarding ceremony on October 27, 2022.

+The 2021–22 DPR Korea Premier Football League was the 62nd season of the reformed DPR Korea Premier Football League, the top North Korean association football league, to use a home-and-away format.

+The league ended with an awarding ceremony on October 27, 2022.